cbg-ethz/V-pipe/index.md

 V-pipe: A bioinformatics pipeline for viral sequencing data

-{% include flashNews.html msg="V-pipe will be present at <a href='https://www.digital-id2020.ch/'>Digitalization and Infectious Diseases</a> 20-21 January" %}
+{% include flashNews.html urgent="1" msg="V-pipe is part of the <a href='https://www.sib.swiss/about-sib/news/10660-sib-resources-supporting-sars-cov-2-research'>SIB's effort against SARS-CoV-2</a>, a special SARS-CoV-2 version will be published shortly." %}

 # Introduction